← HoloMapper Homepage

 • Color Generator cycles through selected color slots.

-• Speed, thickness, direction, and colors are adjusted in the Presets tab.
+• Speed, thickness, count, direction, colors, and transparency are adjusted in the Presets tab.

 Inputs